Jean-Baptiste Olivier

-Jean-Baptiste Olivier (/fr/; 25 December 1765 – 27 September 1813) enlisted in the French Royal Army as foot soldier in 1781.
+Jean-Baptiste Olivier (/fr/; 25 December 1765 – 27 September 1813) enlisted in the French Royal Army as a foot soldier in 1781.
 During the French Revolutionary Wars he was promoted general of brigade, fighting at Kaiserslautern, Fleurus, and Neuwied.
 He famously observed the action at Fleurus from a hot air balloon.
 In 1799 he transferred to the Army of Naples as a general of division.
 He fought at the Trebbia where he was severely wounded, losing a leg.
 During the Napoleonic Wars he held military commands in the interior and was appointed Baron of the Empire and Grand Officer of the Légion d'honneur.
 He died in 1813.
 Olivier is one of the names inscribed under the Arc de Triomphe.

 Early career

 Olivier was born on 25 December 1765 at Strasbourg, France.
 He enlisted in the Aquitaine Infantry Regiment in December 1781, the same unit in which his father had served.
 The Aquitaine Regiment was later numbered the 35th Regiment.
 Olivier received promotion to corporal on 1 January 1782 and sergeant on 15 June 1785.
 In 1790, he requested leave from the regiment and joined the 4th Battalion of the Moselle Volunteers on 25 August 1791 as an adjutant major.
 He was promoted chef de bataillon (major) on 15 June 1792.
 The 4th Moselle served under René Charles de Ligniville in the unsuccessful operation against Trier in December 1792.